Honours: Thesis (Part A) (11619.1)

 Supplementary Academic Integrity Information

-Contract cheating (academic outsourcing / ghost-writing) is a form of academic misconduct in which students submit written or creative work which has been drafted or produced by someone else and claim authorship for it.
+Contract cheating (academic outsourcing / ghost-writing) is a form of academic misconduct in which students submit written, or creative work drafted or produced by someone else and claims authorship for it.
 It includes (but is not limited to) using a third party, offering their services for commercial or other benefits, to complete (either partially or fully) an assignment or other assessment items on behalf of the student.

 You are at risk of contract cheating if you ask someone to: